 How to Get Full Custody in a New York Divorce

-Proving sole custody is in the best interests of your children
+Proving that sole custody is in the best interests of your children

 Very few states are willing to award sole custody to the better of two good parents.
-New York law presumes that frequent, continuous contact with a parent is in the best interest of a child, until shown otherwise.
-Therefore, New York courts have come to favor joint custody arrangements, except in cases where one of the parents is unfit, and awarding custody would be to the child’s detriment.
-If you believe strongly that you should have sole physical or legal custody of your children, you must be prepared to demonstrate that your co-parent is unfit to handle their responsibility safely.
+New York law presumes that frequent, continuous contact with both parents is in the best interest of a child, unless one party shows that the other parent presents a specific risk.
+If you believe strongly that you should have sole physical and/or legal custody of your children, you must be prepared to demonstrate that your co-parent is unfit to handle their responsibility safely.
 At Bryan L. Salamone & Associates, P.C., we caution our clients to be realistic and not to enter into protracted custody litigation over a difference in parenting styles.
 However, when necessary to protect a child, we understand how advocate for full custody in a New York courts.
-If warranted by the circumstances, we take strong action to protect your children and we fight to win.
+If warranted by the circumstances, we take strong action to protect your children.

 Factors the New York court considers in deciding custody

 The court may consider any factor it feels is relevant to the best interests of the child when one or both parents seek sole custody.
 Common factors used to decide these cases include:

-- Age of parents — Unless there is a significant difference, age is not much of a factor.
+- Age of parents — Unless one parent is severely limited physically or mentally, age is not much of a factor.

 - Alcohol and drug use — DUI arrests, habitual drunkenness and the use of illicit drugs can disqualify a parent for custody.

 - Availability — Parents must be present to supervise children.
 A demanding career, especially one that requires frequent travel, could make sole physical custody for the other parent more likely.

 - Disability or poor physical health — A custodial parent must have the energy to perform parental duties.

-- Domestic violence — A parent who has a criminal conviction for domestic violence, or who is the subject of an order of protection, can easily be found unfit for custody.
+- Domestic violence — A parent who has a criminal conviction for domestic violence, or who is the subject of an order of protection, might very likely be found unfit for custody.

-- Finances of parents — This is rarely a factor since the court can balance any financial disparity with child support orders.
+- Finances of parents — This is rarely a factor since the court can balance any financial disparity with a child support order.

-- Findings of child neglect or abuse — Substantiated allegations of neglect and abuse are proof of parental unfitness.
+- Findings of child neglect or abuse — Substantiated allegations of neglect and abuse can support a determination of parental unfitness.

 - Home environment — A custodial parent must provide a safe, healthy home for the children.

-In disputes over sole physical vs shared custody, it’s not always necessary to litigate the matter in court.
-Sometimes the fact that one parent has taken a strong position and is willing to go before a judge convinces the other party to come to the table and work out a voluntary custody agreement, even if it means awarding you sole custody.
+When parents disagree about sole or shared custody, it’s not always necessary to litigate the matter in court.
+Sometimes the fact that one parent has taken a strong position and is willing to go before a judge convinces the other party to come to the table and work out a voluntary custody agreement, even if it means an award of sole custody.

 Hire aggressive lawyers who fight custody battles to win.
 Don't delay.
 Call now.

-Bryan L. Salamone & Associates, P.C. has a well-earned reputation for aggressive representation in tough child custody litigation.
-If you have concerns about your spouse’s reliability as a custodial parent, we can help.
-Contact us for a free initial consultation at 1.631.479.3839 or contact our office online.
+Bryan L. Salamone & Associates, P.C. has a well-earned reputation for providing strong advocacy in tough child custody disputes.
+If you have concerns about your former partner’s reliability as a custodial parent, we can help.
+Please call us for a free initial consultation at 1.631.479.3839 or contact our office online.